Updated Friday 17 July

 - The number of people allowed to gather outdoors will increase from 10 to 20

-- Worship, weddings, funerals — up to 20 people can attend weddings, 50 at funerals and 50 at places of worship — visit our Church @ Home to join or stay connected with a church community, all are welcome!
+- Worship, weddings, funerals — must not exceed one person per 4 square metres.
+Places of public worship, funeral homes or crematoriums can have up to 50 attendees (without the 4 square metre rule) provided non-household contacts can maintain 1.5 metres of physical distance.
+Visit our Church @ Home to join or stay connected with a church community, all are welcome!

 - Hairdressers and barbers